 All vacancies and new positions within the bargaining unit will be posted on the bulletin board in each department for at least five consecutive workdays.
-A copy of all postings will be immediately forwarded to the President of the Union or his/her designate.
+A copy of all postings will be immediately forwarded to the President of the Union or their designate, as well as to all staff via commonly used electronic platforms.